getFairAI/script-examples/generic-script/variants/3d-animation/README.md

 10. Download the script files and extract them to some folder

+11. Open the `config.json` file and replace the "...3d Animation Style..." with the transaction ID of the Model Script, inside the comas.
+You can find it on the  Example: ""

 11. Place your Arweave wallet file in the same folder under the name `wallet.json`

 **Note:** Wallet must have funds in Bundlr node 2